Skip to main content

 Sacramento

-$500,000$1,500Slightly below avgPublic sector workers, familiesMarket heating—waiting could mean +$50K over 2 years; buy now vs build later.
+$500,000$1,500Slightly below avgPublic sector workers, familiesMarket conditions may change over time over 2 years; buy now vs build later.

 Victorville

-$365,000$1,10010% below avgFirst-time buyers, LA commutersBuilding risky (supply chain costs); resale homes offer quicker affordability.
+$365,000$1,10010% below avgFirst-time buyers, LA commutersBuilding may involve additional considerations (supply chain costs); resale homes offer quicker affordability.

 Chico$390,000$1,25012% below avgRetirees, students, remote workersBuying in college towns yields steady rental income vs slow build ROI.